awsdocs/aws-config-developer-guide/doc_source/querying-AWS-resources.md

   + For all other aggregations `GROUP BY` clauses may contain up to three properties\.
   + Pagination is supported for all aggregate queries except when `ORDER BY` clause has an aggregate function\.
 For example, `GROUP BY X, ORDER BY Y` does not work if `Y` is an aggregate function\.
   + No support for `HAVING` clauses in aggregations\.
++ Mismatched identifier limitations:

+  Mismatched identifiers are properties that have the same spelling but different cases \(upper and lower case\)\.
+Advanced query does not support processing queries that contain mismatched identifiers\.
+For example:
+  + Two properties that have the exact same spelling but with different casing \(`configuration.dbclusterIdentifier` and `configuration.dBClusterIdentifier`\)\.
+  + Two properties where one property is a subset of the other, and they have different casing \(`configuration.ipAddress` and `configuration.ipaddressPermissions`\)\.

 ## Region Support<a name="query-regionsupport"></a>